will get a chance to see the new clothing and the latest trends. Fashion weeks take place

 become stylish and fashionable; to bring into fashion – to introduce a fashion; to go

-out of fashion – to no longer be trendy or fashionable; to be in fashion – to be popular,
+– to no longer be trendy or fashionable; to be in fashion – to be popular,

 trendy; to be in the fashion – to follow trends; to be dressed in the latest fashion – to